haunetal1990/Blender-XModdingtools-rFactor2/README.md

 ***Functions:***
 - rename selected meshes using a text box and a button (including mesh data name)
-- raname only mesh data name from selected meshes
+- rename only mesh data name from selected meshes

 ***works in:*** Blender 2.93, 3.3.1